Yuan-998/yuan-998.github.io/_posts/2023-1-3-Mapreduce reading notes.md

 ##### When should it be 16 megabytes and when should it be 64 megabytes.

 My understanding is that the split is actually logic split.
 So, the input files are untouched but the worker will read the specified amount of data from input files.
-Besides, the input files are stored in Datanodes in distributed file system, like `HDFS`.
-So, it would be more convenient for the worker to read files stored in itself to avoid remote read of data from other nodes bringing extra network cost.
-Hence, we may specify a split size that reduces remote read of data in distributed file system.
+Besides, the input files are stored in Datanodes in a distributed file system, like `HDFS`.
+So, it would be more convenient for the worker to read files stored in itself to avoid remote data reading from other nodes.
+Hence, we may specify a split size that reduces remote data reading in distributed file system.

 #### 2. Master and Worker
-There are *M* map tasks and *R* reduce tasks to assign.
+There are `M` map tasks and `R` reduce tasks to assign.
 The master picks idle workers and assigns each one a map task or a reduce task.

 #### 3 and 4.
 Intermediate key/value pairs
 One thing mentioned in the paper is that the intermediated key/value pairs produced by the `Map` function are buffered in memory and they will be written to local disk **periodically** after partitioned by the partitioning function.